etcd-io/bbolt/README.md

 To delete a bucket, simply call the `Tx.DeleteBucket()` function.

-You can also iterate over all existing buckets with `Tx.forEach()`:
+You can also iterate over all existing top-level buckets with `Tx.forEach()`:

 ```go
 db.View(func(tx *bolt.Tx) error {